如果你使用 DeepSeek、元宝 AI、Copilot、ChatGPT 等 AI 工具,协助配置轩辕镜像、编写 docker pull 命令、修改 Docker Compose 镜像地址、配置镜像加速、排查镜像拉取失败、分析报错日志等问题,请先让 AI 阅读并遵守轩辕镜像的规则文档。

 You can add extra update commands using the passwordUpdateJob.extraCommands value.

-To enable network policy for MySQL, install a networking plugin that implements the Kubernetes NetworkPolicy spec, and set networkPolicy.enabled to true.
+To enable network policy for MySQL, install https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy#before-you-begin, and set networkPolicy.enabled to true.

 For Kubernetes v1.5 & v1.6, you must also turn on NetworkPolicy by setting the DefaultDeny namespace annotation.
 Note: this will enforce policy for all pods in the namespace: